-With a name to make you chuckle—it's actually pronounced "sheed-zoo" or "sheet-su"—the shih tzu is a perennially popular breed, especially for those seeking a dog with good looks.
+With a name to make you chuckle—it's actually pronounced "sheed-zoo" or "sheet-su"—the shih tzu is a perennially popular dog breed, especially for those seeking a pet with good looks.
 Their long, beautiful coats and adorable faces turn heads everywhere they go, and shih tzus delight in the attention.
 But they aren't just easy on the eyes; these pups will tug at your heartstrings, too.
 Shih tzus are very loyal and dish out lots of affection for their owners.
 They have literally perfected the role of lap dog for more than a thousand years.

-Their name translates to little lion—a nod to their ancient Chinese heritage, but a misnomer for the gentle pooch—and they also have a whole host of other nicknames: "under-the-table dog," "Fu dog," "shock dog," "sleeve dog," "Tibetan poodle," and the "chrysanthemum-faced dog" thanks to their unique facial fur, which has the appearance of flower petals.
+Their name translates to "little lion"—a nod to their ancient Chinese heritage, but a misnomer for the gentle pooch—and they also have a whole host of other nicknames: "under-the-table dog," "Fu dog," "shock dog," "sleeve dog," "Tibetan poodle," and the "chrysanthemum-faced dog" thanks to their unique facial fur, which has the appearance of flower petals.

-A shih tzu is happy and playful, but will demand a bit of your attention.
-And make sure you provide it.
+A shih tzu is happy and playful, but will demand quite a bit of your attention—and make sure you provide it.
 "They can be sweet and kind or yappy and naughty," says Pam Nichols, DVM, President-elect of the American Animal Hospital Association.
 "They are generally happy and are way better behaved when they are well socialized."
 Their friendly attitude and regal looks, coupled with their adaptability to even the smallest living spaces, make them a very popular companion.

 The way to a shih tzu's heart is lavish attention.
 And they are never happier than when perched on your lap.
 Bred as a friendly companion—no hunting, herding, or guarding instincts exist—shih tzus simply want to be near their owners.
 And while they may initially bark at new humans, shih tzus make quick friends with everyone they meet.
-Between their gorgeous appearance and their look-at-me, love-me demeanor, they command attention everywhere they go.
+Between their gorgeous appearance and their look-at-me-and-love-me demeanor, they command attention everywhere they go.
 It's no wonder so many people are drawn to their companionable personality.

 You'll also spend time cleaning up your shih tzu's face.
 Much like a messy toddler, their faces get dirty when they eat and their eyes tear up often.
-They can also be prone to tear stains; the hair around their eyes turns a rusty hue.
+They can also be prone to tear stains, where the hair around their eyes turns a rusty hue.
 Keep them clean by wiping their faces with warm water and a soft cloth.
 Another way to keep their eyes from being irritated is to pull the hair on top of their head into a top knot.
 Shih tzus appreciate the look.

 Because your shih tzu was bred as a house companion—and they have short little legs—they only require minimal exercise.
 They are happy with a short daily walk or some dedicated indoor playtime.
 You'll find them wandering the house, playing with toys, and certainly racing to greet anyone at the door.